uilab-kaist/coe491-ai-and-society-spring-2024/project.md

 - They should discuss the technology, social impact, and legal aspects of the technology, including case studies that your team worked on.

 ## Project Proposal
-Give a **5-8 minute proposal presentation** that includes the following:
+Give a **5-8 minute proposal presentation video** that includes the following:
 - **Problem**: What is the topic of your paper?
 What is the specific case being tackled?
 Why is it important to consider this case?
 - **Related work**: What kind of social issues have been proposed regarding this problem?
 What kind of solutions or considerations were proposed?
 - **Technology**: What kind of technology was used in this case?